shawntan/schoolwork/CS3245/hw2/submission-U096883L/README-U096883L.txt

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+dictionary.txt
+	Dictionary entries that store the number of times the word has been seen and the byte location of which the first entry is stored.
+	Entries in this file are of the following format: term	count	pointer

+postings.txt
+	Postings list as described in the previous section.

+index.py
+writepostings.py
+	These two files provide the indexing functionality.

+search.py
+postings.py
+	These two files provide the searching capability.

 == Statement of individual work ==

 Please initial one of the following statements.

-[X] I, U000000X, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[X] I, U096883L, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[ ] I, U000000X, did not follow the class rules regarding homework assignment, because of the following reason:
+[ ] I, U096883L, did not follow the class rules regarding homework assignment, because of the following reason:

 <Please fill in>